NVIDIA/deepops/README.md

 [Kubernetes (k8s)](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is an open-source system for automating deployment, scaling, and management of containerized applications.

-See the [Kubernetes Guide](docs/kubernetes-cluster.md) for information on installing and using Kubernetes
+See the [Kubernetes Guide](docs/kubernetes-cluster.md) for information on building a GPU-enabled Kubernetes cluster

 ### Slurm